bunbun/interval_dict/README.md

 ## Overview:

-Interval Dictionaries are an extension of the associative containers that allow efficient lookup of Key->Values that are valid only over a specified interval.
+Interval Dictionaries are an extension of the associative containers that allow efficient lookup of Key&rarr;Values that are valid only over a specified interval.

 Two stage lookup: